nmbooker/stripansi/README.md

 Unix programs that want to colour their output on screen, namely the `ESC <blah> m` sequences

-However it should be quite easy to extend to other types - you just need to modify the following pattern to match any of a set of letters rather than just 'm':
+However it should be quite easy to extend to other types - you can add patterns to drop other terminating letters and switch back to InText state.

 ```
-rescs    ('m':xs)         True             = rescs xs False
+stateMachine InANSICode ('d':xs) =
+    stateMachine InText xs
 ```

 Also if your platform uses something other than ESC to begin the escape sequences, change the following line to suit:

 ```
-rescs    ('\x1b':xs)      False            = rescs xs True
+stateMachine InText ('\x1b':xs) =
+    stateMachine InANSICode xs
 ```

 # Bugs